conner-dav/glass-price-calculator/README.md

 - **Professional Interface**: Clean, easy-to-use design
 - **Offline Ready**: Works without an internet connection

-## Installation

-### For Users

-1. Download `Glass Price Calculator Setup 1.0.0.exe`
-2. Double-click to install
-3. Follow the installation prompts
-4. Launch the app from your desktop or start menu

-**Note**: Windows may show a security warning since the app isn't code-signed.
-Click "More info" → "Run anyway" to proceed with installation.

 ## Usage

 1. **Set Your Rate**: Click the settings icon (⚙️) to set your price per square meter